hypre-space/hypredrive/docs/usrman-src/developer_notes.rst

 - Code coverage (gcov/gcovr, CTest)
 - Fuzzing replay and live fuzz campaigns

-It explains how the CI is structured, how to reproduce checks locally, and what options and targets are available in CMake to enable these workflows.
-New contributors should read this once before opening their first PR.
+It explains the CI structure, local checks, and the CMake options for these workflows.
+New contributors can use this chapter before they open their first pull request.

 Library API Ownership Semantics
 -------------------------------